Essential Oils

 This oil was found to regenerate lipids and proteins contained within the skin.
 By doing this, free radicals get eliminated, and your skin looks smoother and younger.

-Pomegranate oil is another one that's good for renewing skin cells.
+Pomegranate oil is also suitable for renewing skin cells.
 It aids in skin-cell turnover by helping to create new ones.
 Drinking pomegranate juice can help with anti-aging.
-But, you can also use it topically with carrier oil.
+But you can also use it topically with a carrier oil.

-Free radicals are things that get to our skin and cause harm that can lead to aging, lines, and wrinkles.
+Free radicals in our skin cause harm, leading to aging, lines, and wrinkles.
 Antioxidants found in these oils fight off free radicals.

 Essential oils also have other anti-inflammatories, antibacterial, and antiseptic properties, helping regenerate new cells and brightening your complexion.